 - You did not violate any legally required duty to retreat from the incident

-Once the Defendant presents evidence of these 4 elements, the jury will return a verdict of not guilty unless the prosecutor can prove beyond a reasonable doubt any of the following facts:
+Once the Defendant presents evidence of these 4 elements, the jury must return a verdict of not guilty unless the prosecutor can prove beyond a reasonable doubt any of the following facts:

 - The accused provoked or continued the altercation